Snipcode/Snipcode/README.md

 $ cp .env.example .env
 ```

-Next, open the .env file in a editor of your preference and fill it out:
+Next, open the .env file in an editor of your preference and fill it out:

 ```
 PORT=<port for the backend, for example 3000>